arangodb/arangodb/3rdParty/README_maintainers.md

 * All sections of the API documentation should be expanded to show all routes but NOT fully expanded to reveal descriptions and examples.

-  This confirms the `docExpansion` changes work correctly in FOxx.
+  This confirms the `docExpansion` changes work correctly for Foxx services.

 ## taocpp::json